Even floors that look clean can hide germs and bacteria from common spillages, soil debris from outside, pet messes, and several other sources.

 Cleaning and Disinfecting Marble Tiles

-The maintenance of marble tiles and stone are very challenging.
+The maintenance of marble tiles and stone is very challenging.
 This is because they are somewhat porous, and exposing them to some chemicals will surely damage them.

 Thus, every cleaning solution used to clean marble tiles should always be pH neutral.